preventicus/pcore/README.md

 	sensor are shared and compressed using a structure called CompressedTimestampsContainer.
 	This container represents the measurement timeline by dividing it into sections of constant time intervals.
-The compressed representation stores the initial timestamp, per-section time deltas, and the number of data points per section.
+The compressed representation stores the initial timestamp, time deltas within a section, the time deltas between the sections, and the number of data points per section.

 	For data compression purposes, measurement values are stored in section form:
 	 • Integer values are compressed as cumulative differences (deltas), starting from zero.